-Thought Him Guilty.
+Thought Him

+Guilty.

 And he was right.
-Anyone who knows Hugh Dorsey has never for one instant doubted that all along he has been firmly convinced of Frank's guilt.
-Hugh Dorsey is no head-hunter-no savage thirsting for the blood of innocent men.
-He is human, with human sympathies-tender as a woman at times, but stern as a Spartan when duty calls.

-It was the call of duty that caused him to probe the murder of little Mary Phagan; it was the same call which caused him to prosecute the man he thought guilty of the murder.
+Anyone who instant doubted that all along he has been firmly convinced of Frank's guilt.
+Hugh Dorsey is no head-hunter-no savage thirsting for the blood of innosympathies-tender as a woman at him to probe the murder of little Mary is tulwark that few men would care to Phagan; it was the same call which attack. caused him to prosecute the man he thought guilty of the murder.

 Don't think for one instant that Hugh Dorsey did not suffer during the progress of the trial.
 He suffered as seldom a man is called upon to suffer.
 It is hard enough to call upon a jury to convict a man of murder; it is doubly hard to do so in the presence of the man's wife and mother.
 During the last half hour of his speech it was nothing short of torture for him to face these faithful, devoted women and ask that the law which condemns men to death be invoked.

-When he said afterward that be felt for the wife and mother he meant every word.
+When he said afterward that he felt for the wife and mother he meant every word.
 He is not a man given to the parade of emotion-men who feel deeply seldom are.

 But back to the trial of the case.
 If It is given to one to view the case without prejudice-and there are many such in Atlanta-the heroic task which Hugh Dorsey had before him is apparent.

 First, Luther Rosser was employed.
 Then Rube Arnold entered the lists for the defense.
 No more formidable array of legal counsel could have been found in the south.
-Extremes in method, manner and temperament, equally well versed in the law and experienced in its practice, they formed a bulwark that few men would care to attack.
+Extremes in method, manner and temperament, equally well versed in the law and ex- be entertained of the guilt or innoperienced in its practice, they formed cence of Leo M. Frank.

-The knowing ones said: "Well, Hugh Dorsey will get his.
+The knowing ones said:

+"Well, Hugh Dorsey will get his.
 They'll chew him up and spit him out!"

 Did they?
 Not so you could notice it.
 For once Luther Rosser met his match.
 For once Rube Arnold crossed swords with a man who caused him to break ground.